CodeNarc/CodeNarc/docs/codenarc-rules-design.md

 *Since CodeNarc 2.0.0*

 Do not use an `Optional` as a parameter type for a method or constructor.
-See [The Java Optional class: 11 more recipes for preventing null pointer exceptions](https://blogs.oracle.com/javamagazine/the-java-optional-class-11-more-recipes-for-preventing-null-pointer-exceptions).

 Example of violations: